jean-acsas/pwa-demo/README.md

 ```

 Then we can use the routing module to register a route that matches all the image files in our project.
-Then matched all the files, we need to decide on a caching strategy.
+We need to decide on a caching strategy here:

 ```js
 workbox.routing.registerRoute(